tommlogan/land_surface_temperature/README.md

   2. add information into the file `code/processing/data_to_grid.csv`
   3. this must include the epsg projection reference for the appropriate state plane in meters: e.g. http://www.spatialreference.org/ref/?search=Maryland
   4. run the code's function `main('data_to_grid.csv')`
-  5. I think I should remove the area column and instead turn the lcov_# variables into a percentage of the area
+  5. I think I should remove the area column and instead turn the lcov_# variables into a percentage of the area - which i've done somewhere...

 ### 4 Exploratory data analysis
   1. See the Jupyter notebook `explore.ipynb`